Sustainability Strategy

 The Governors of Walthamstow Hall fully endorse and support the need to become a Net Zero Carbon business.
 The societal, economic and technological consequences of this challenge cannot be overstated.
 As a school, we have a central role to play in educating our pupils (and parents) and staff about the importance of environmental sustainability.
 By educating our pupils and providing them with the knowledge, skills and a desire to affect positive change, we aim to empower the next generation to become the leaders and problem-solvers of the future.
 In addition, as a School, we must lead by example and are committed to achieving Net Zero.

-To initiate the process, the School will undertake an accredited audit of the School before developing plans to support the aspiration to achieve Net Zero.
+The planned audit of the School’s carbon production was delayed and is now planned for 2023/2024.
 Once the School knows what impact we have on the environment, we will develop the strategy and plans to maximise improvements.

 This strategic vision provides a high-level view and direction for the School and its stakeholders.
 This will be supported by a detailed operational plan, managed by the School Management Team.
 The Plan will be developed and populated with goals over the forthcoming years in order to deliver the strategy.
 The aim is to achieve Net Zero and to engender a positive impact on both environmental sustainability and resource management.